Dialectical Therapy

 Have questions about dialectical behavior therapy?

-If you feel that dialectical behavioral therapy could be helpful for you, connecting with a qualified mental health provider to discuss your situation more specifically is usually a good first step.
+If you believe that dialectical behavioral therapy could be helpful for you, connecting with a qualified mental health provider to discuss your situation more specifically is usually a good first step.
 You can search for "DBT therapy near me" to locate a therapist in your area or to see available DBT therapists if you prefer to meet with a therapist in person.
 Or, if you prefer the convenience of attending therapy sessions from the comfort of your own home, you might consider an online therapy platform like BetterHelp.
-The therapist you get matched with can evaluate you and let you know if online, individual DBT sessions might be right for you, or if some other type or format of therapy may be better for your situation.
+The therapist you get matched with can evaluate you and let you know if online, individual dialectical behavior therapy sessions might be right for you, or if some other type or format of therapy may be better for your situation.
 One study suggests that online therapy may be more convenient and as safe and effective as in-person therapeutic treatment.
 Meeting with a qualified provider can help you find out what the best for you might be.

 Takeaway